Elly Ameling: Awards

 For her services to music, Ameling has been awarded four honorary degrees and has been knighted, in 1971, by Her Majesty the Queen of The Netherlands to the Order of Orange-Nassau.
 In 2008, she received the highest civil decoration in the Netherlands, the Order of the Netherlands Lion.
 In 2015, she was awarded the Hugo Wolf Medal of the International Hugo Wolf Academy in Stuttgart.

 Recordings

 Ameling's recordings focus on lieder, with pianists and orchestras.
 She recorded two songs from Mahler's Des Knaben Wunderhorn with the English Chamber Orchestra conducted by Benjamin Britten at the 1969 Aldeburgh Festival.
 In 1970, she recorded Beethoven's Mass in C major with the New Philharmonia Chorus and Orchestra, conducted by Carlo Maria Giulini, alongside Janet Baker, Theo Altmeyer and Marius Rintzler.
 She recorded in 1979 Mahler Second and Fourth Symphony with the Netherlands Radio Chorus and the Royal Concertgebouw Orchestra conducted by Bernard Haitink, the Second alongside Aafje Heynis.
 In 1985, she recorded the Schubert's complete incidental music to Rosamunde with the Rundfunkchor Leipzig and the Gewandhausorchester, conducted by Kurt Masur.
+In 1974 she made, with pianist Dalton Baldwin, the first complete recording of Mozart's lieder for Philips Records.
+This is still considered to be the reference recording of these works, despite the existence of other cycles.